 Do I need to commit to a minimum number of sessions?

-You can have as many or as few sessions as you’d like.
-I trust you’ll know when you’ve gained what you need from counselling and so I don’t require any kind of commitment.
+You can have as many or as few sessions as you would like.
+I trust you will know when you have gained what you need from counselling and so I do not require any kind of commitment.

 Will I need to sign a contract?